 This same effect can occur on a smaller scale in your own home if you are using cookware coated in PTFE.
 The simple solution is to use non-toxic cookware instead of Teflon.
 We all want our birds to be as healthy as possible, and that process begins by steadily improving their surrounding environment.

 Now that you know why you shouldn't be using Teflon around your birds, it is time to decide on an alternative.
 Consider the 3 options below to add to your cookware arsenal in place of Teflon:

 - Cast Iron.
 Used for generations, cast iron pans are durable and retain heat like it's nobody's business.
 Get your cast iron cookware pre-seasoned or enamel-coated so that they are as non-stick as possible (without the extra PTFE chemicals) and ready for use right away.

 - Stainless Steel.
 Pure stainless steel pans are heavy, but you can also get ones coated in aluminum that are more lightweight.
 These pans generally won't stick if you use just enough oil or butter when cooking.

 - Glass Bakeware.
 While not for use on the stovetop, glass bakeware is great for making specialties in the oven and for storing leftovers.
 Pyrex is a great brand to try out.

 Bottom Line: Air Quality is a Must

-This article points out the dangers of using Teflon in your home and its potentially deadly effect on birds.
+This article points out the dangers of using non-stick cookware in your home and its potentially deadly effect on birds.
 However, cooking is only one potential source of health problems for your bird.